Find Cancer Clinical Trials

 Cancer immunotherapy clinical trials are critical to bringing new and potentially lifesaving treatments to more patients with more types of cancer, and may represent the greatest hope for those currently facing the disease.
 Immunotherapy is increasingly available in clinical trials for early stage cancers or as a first-line treatment option as clinical research rapidly progresses.
 Many patients, however, are not aware of recent breakthroughs in immunotherapy research and the growing opportunities to participate in new cancer clinical trials.
 Without this information, patients may find it difficult to identify cancer clinical trials that may be appropriate for them.

-Many patients, however, are not aware of opportunities to participate in clinical trials and may find it difficult to identify trials that may be appropriate for them.
-This section is designed to educate patients about the basics of clinical trials, why clinical trials are so critical to our work, and things to consider about enrolling, as well as to assist patients in finding clinical trials for which they may be eligible.
+Our Cancer Immunotherapy Clinical Trial Finder will aid you in finding your answer to cancer.
+Understand the basics of cancer clinical trials, why clinical trials are so critical to our work, what things to consider about enrolling, and how to assist patients in finding clinical trials for which they may be eligible.

 - Only 3% to 6% percent of cancer patients who are eligible for clinical trials participate; this slows the clinical development process significantly, and means that more than 90% of cancer patients may be missing out on potentially lifesaving new treatments.

 - Many cancer patients are not aware of immunotherapy clinical trials because their doctors do not inform them about these opportunities.
 We encourage patients to educate themselves about cancer clinical trials, as well as to use our Cancer Immunotherapy Clinical Trial Finder to be matched with clinical trials, and to talk with their doctors about participating.

 - There are still many unmet needs in cancer, especially for patients with advanced, metastatic disease.
 In recent years, immunotherapies have succeeded in achieving complete and durable remissions in some patients with cancers previously considered incurable.